-As your real estate agent, one of the most important roles I play is helping you set the right price for your home.
+As your real estate agents, one of the most important roles we play is helping you set the right price for your home.
 In British Columbia’s dynamic market, pricing isn’t as simple as looking at what your neighbour’s home sold for and tacking on a little extra.
 Whether you’re listing in Vancouver, Victoria, Kelowna, or a smaller community, it takes a strategic approach—grounded in local expertise, current market data, and the unique qualities of your property.

 Price too high, and your listing could sit on the market and grow stale.
 Price too low, and you might leave money on the table.
-My job is to help you find that pricing sweet spot that generates interest, attracts serious buyers, and leads to a strong sale.
+Our job is to help you find that pricing sweet spot that generates interest, attracts serious buyers, and leads to a strong sale.

 1. Location, Location, Location